Modes of Transportation – As a Pedestrian

 In order to get around safely, pedestrians must not only obey the Highway Safety Code, but also adopt responsible behaviour.

-Being a good pedestrian
+As a pedestrian

 To ensure your safety, you should: